-SC to heard pleas on Kashmir on Novmber 14, Centre told to file reply
+SC to hear pleas on Kashmir on Novmber 14, Centre told to file reply

 New Delhi, Oct 01: The Centre has sought time to file its response on the batch of petitions relating to the Kashmir issue, which is being heard by a five-judge Bench of the Supreme Court.
 The court granted four weeks time to the Centre to file its response while posy the matter to November 14.